amplication/docs/docs/getting-started/community-plugins.md

 [Redis Message Broker](https://github.com/amplication/plugins/tree/master/plugins/broker-redis) is an extension of the traditional Redis in-memory data store, allowing it to function as a message broker.
 Install this plugin to leverage Redis's in-memory capabilities and enables asynchronous message communication between different parts of an application or between different applications.

+### Redis Caching

+Enhance your application's performance with the [Redis Caching](https://github.com/amplication/plugins/tree/master/plugins/cache-redis) plugin.
+Redis is known for its fast data retrieval capabilities, making it an excellent choice for implementing caching strategies.

 ### OpenAI